Dan Miller, Curator PR for Ziply Fiber Boone Helm, Curator PR for Ziply Fiber

-State officials applaud the company’s fiber construction and service launches; Since the company began in May 2020, Ziply Fiber has expanded fiber to 17 new markets and added more than 400 employees across Oregon, Washington, Idaho, and Montana
+State officials applaud the company’s fiber construction and service launches; Since the company began in May 2020, Ziply Fiber has expanded fiber to 16 new markets and added more than 400 employees across Oregon, Washington, Idaho and Montana

-Kirkland, Washington (April 30, 2021) – Today, on its 365th day as a company, Ziply™ Fiber announced plans to bring gig-speed fiber Internet service to an additional 22 markets across Washington, Oregon, Idaho, and Montana this calendar year.
-This expansion will focus mostly on smaller and rural towns and is part of its multi-year $500 million investment in its network and improved service in both urban and rural settings throughout the region.
+Kirkland, Washington (April 30, 2021) – Today, on its 365th day as a company, Ziply™ Fiber announced plans to bring gig-speed fiber Internet service to an additional 22 markets across Washington, Oregon, Idaho and Montana this calendar year.
+This expansion will focus mostly on smaller and rural towns, and is part of the company’s multi-year $500 million investment in its network and improved service in both urban and rural settings throughout the region.

-“The speed and reliability that fiber delivers to residents and businesses are critical in today’s online world where web conferences, online learning, and streaming entertainment are often all happening at the same time, something outdated technologies were never meant to support,” said Harold Zeitz, CEO of Ziply Fiber.
-“We’ve spent the past year investing in and constructing an all-new, state-of-the-art fiber-optic network, purpose-built to deliver symmetrical upload/download speeds to residents and businesses, and we’re thrilled to be able to announce the next 22 markets that will leverage these improvements later this year.”
+“The speed and reliability that fiber delivers to residents and businesses is critical in today’s online world where web conferences, online learning and streaming entertainment are often all happening at the same time, something outdated technologies were never meant to support,” said Harold Zeitz, CEO of Ziply Fiber.
+“We’ve spent the past year investing in and constructing an all-new, state-of-the-art fiber-optic network, purpose built to deliver symmetrical upload/download speeds to residents and businesses, and we’re thrilled to be able to announce the next 22 markets that will leverage these improvements later this year.”